amagovpt/gerador-2020/README.md

 - `port`: service port (must match the one indicated in` fetchServer` in the generator)
 - `origin`: address (including port if necessary) of the machine where the Generator is made available (where requests for this service come from)

-Run the service using the command
+## Run the service that allow "Upload by URL"

+Enter in the directory `/gerador/servidor/` and run the command:

 ```
 node server.js &